 Some provinces also permit couples to formally register their partnerships with the government after meeting the relationship duration requirements.
 Registering grants access to the same legal spousal rights as married couples regarding property, inheritance, spousal support, and other areas.

-What is common law in British Columbia?
+Common law in British Columbia

 A couple is considered common law in British Columbia after two years of continuous cohabitation.
 They can also be considered common law immediately if they have a child together.
 Unmarried couples in BC can enter into a cohabitation agreement outlining their rights and responsibilities during and potentially after the relationship.